mohitsharma29/mohitsharma29.github.io.old/about.md

 I love sports and actively play Cricket, Table Tennis, and Badminton.
 I am active on [Twitter](https://twitter.com/mohitsharmaj29).

 Please get in touch if you want to collaborate with me on some interesting research opportunities.
-My email ID is mohits [at] iiid [dot] ac [dot] in.
+My email ID is mohits [at] iiitd [dot] ac [dot] in.

+# News

+- [10/6/2020] I will be attending the [EEML Virtual Summer School](https://www.eeml.eu/home) from 1st to 9th of July.